Access your Pro+ Content below.

-This article is part of the October 2011, Vol. 35 issue of Planning for desktop virtualization
+This article is part of the October 2011, Vol. 35 issue of Virtual Data Center

 Tackle virtualization deployment in phases—not as an all-or-nothing proposition.